Group-9-VUW/Mission-Control/project_requirement/section-3-7.md

 ## Systemic (Nonfunctional) Requirements

 ### Availability
-The mission control software will be available for use as long as the language level and libraries are non-deprecated.
+The mission control software will be available for use as long as the repository hosting the software exists.

 ### Security
 Special care will be taken during development to ensure that the software has high security.
 After development has finished, the project team will no longer be updating the code base and hence the security level will remain the same.